CarlDV/grupo-ni-jedric/README.md

 - **SVG Shape** – a simple rectangle.
 - **Progress Bars** – showing sample progress values.
 - **Contact Form** – includes name, email, phone, and address inputs.
-- **Search Example** – we used the "<datasearch>" attribute for the search section - as shown in the example code.
+- **Search Example** – we used the "<datalist>" attribute for the search section - as shown in the example code.

 ---